Culturing Intestinal Cancer-Derived Organoids

 Figure 2.
-IntestiCult™ Organoid Growth Medium (Human) Enables Organoid Growth Across Different Patients
+IntestiCult™ OGM Human Basal Medium Enables Organoid Growth Across Different Patients

-Organoids were established in published medium1 from colorectal tumor biopsy samples, then switched to IntestiCult™ OGMH after passaging as described above.
-Organoids were passaged twice in IntestiCult™ and imaged at the end of the second passage (day 6 - 12).
-Data used with permission from Hubrecht Organoid Technology.
+Organoids were established in published medium1 from colorectal tumor biopsy samples, then switched to IntestiCult™ OGM Human Basal Medium after passaging.
+Organoids were passaged twice in IntestiCult™ OGMH Basal Medium and imaged at the end of the second passage (Day 6 - 12).
+Data used with permission from HUB Organoids.

 - Sato T et al. (2011) Long-term expansion of epithelial organoids from human colon, adenoma, adenocarcinoma, and Barrett’s epithelium.
 Gastroenterology.
 141(5): 1762–72.

 - Fujii M et al. (2016) A colorectal tumor organoid library demonstrates progressive loss of niche factor requirements during tumorigenesis.
 Cell Stem Cell.
 18(6): 827–38.

 - Dijkstra K et al. (2018) Generation of tumor-reactive T cells by co-culture of peripheral blood lymphocytes and tumor organoids.
 Cell.
 174(6): 1586–98.

 - Vlachogiannis G et al. (2018) Patient-derived organoids model treatment response of metastatic gastrointestinal cancers.
 Science.
 359(6378): 920–26.